abdalimran/abdalimran.github.io/_posts/2025-04-27-key-insights-shaping-the-future-of-ai-innovations.md

 ---

 In essence, Professor LeCun advocates for a fundamental rethinking of AI architectures, moving away from the dominant paradigm of auto-regressive language models towards systems that learn rich, continuous world models from sensory experience and perform inference through optimization rather than simple feed-forward propagation.

+Professor LeCun referred to his paper "[A Path Towards Autonomous Machine Intelligence](https://openreview.net/forum?id=BZ5a1r-kVsf)" where he distilled many of his ideas on AI and Advanced Machine Intelligence (AMI).